Why Sara Netanyahu’s hair salon trip ended with riot police

 TEMPER TANTRUMS

-Over the years, Mrs. Netanyahu’s household help has consistently accused her of explosive tirades and mistreatment.
-In one case, a leaked phone conversation surfaced of Mrs. Netanyahu screaming at her publicist about how a gossip column omitted to mention of her educational credentials.
-In another, the family’s nanny said Mrs. Netanyahu fired her for burning a pot of soup, kicking her onto the curb without her clothes or passport.
+Over the years, Sara Netanyahu’s household help has consistently accused her of explosive tirades and mistreatment.
+In one case, a leaked phone conversation surfaced of Netanyahu screaming at her publicist about how a gossip column omitted a mention of her educational credentials.
+In another, the family’s nanny said Netanyahu fired her for burning a pot of soup, kicking her onto the curb without her clothes or passport.

 CALLING THE SHOTS?

-Critics of Netanyahu’s family have accused Mrs. Netanyahu of interference in the prime minister’s decision-making.
-Former officials have testified recently in court that Mrs. Netanyahu wielded undue influence over top security appointments.
-In January, a retired general testified that Mrs. Netanyahu interviewed him for 45 minutes for the job of the prime minister’s military secretary, after Netanyahu had left the room.
+Critics of Netanyahu’s family have accused Sara Netanyahu of interference in the prime minister’s decision-making.
+Former officials have testified recently in court that she wielded undue influence over top security appointments.
+In January, a retired general testified that Sara Netanyahu interviewed him for 45 minutes for the job of the prime minister’s military secretary, after Benjamin Netanyahu had left the room.
 “For the last few years, there has been no appointment of a senior official that was not interviewed or influenced by Sara,” said Gayil Talshir, professor of political science at Hebrew University of Jerusalem.

-She has been accused of pushing Netanyahu further to the right and helping drive his government’s determination to overhaul the country’s judiciary — a plan that has prompted some of the largest protests in Israeli history and drawn widespread condemnation from across Israeli society and around the world.
+She has been accused of pushing her husband further to the right and helping drive his government’s determination to overhaul the country’s judiciary — a plan that has prompted some of the largest protests in Israeli history and drawn widespread condemnation from across Israeli society and around the world.

 BAD HAIR DAY